postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-version-control/forking-entities.md

 A merge conflict happens when you try to merge changes into an updated parent element and Postman isn't able to automatically resolve the differences between the two.
 If there's a conflict when you try to merge a fork, you'll need to decide how you want to resolve them before continuing.

 > Merge conflicts can involve changes in more than one workspace.

+To resolve a merge conflict from a fork, do the following:

 1. Begin the merge process described in [Merging changes from a fork](#merging-changes-from-a-fork).
 1. Select **Pull the changes** for any change.